pelensky/SimplifiedTTT/README.md

 1. Human
 2. Computer

 Note: At this stage the Minimax algorithm is running very slow on a 4x4 board.
-It would be better to play on a 3x3 board if you are playing against a computer.
+It would be advisable to play on a 3x3 board if you are playing against a computer.

 #### Prerequisites
 1. Install [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html)